Pedro Américo: Return to Brazil and fame

-After the resounding repercussion of Batalha de Avaí, Américo tried to convince the government to support him in the painting of Batalha de 24 de Maio, depcting the Battle of Tuyutí, but even after offering the work for free the project did not bear fruit.
-Disenchanted, Américo resigned from the Academy, which was denied.
+After the resounding repercussion of Batalha de Avaí, Américo tried to convince the government to support him in the painting of Batalha de 24 de Maio, depicting the Battle of Tuyutí, but even after offering the work for free the project did not bear fruit.
+Disenchanted, Américo resigned from the academy, which was denied.
 At any rate, taking advantage of the Emperor's esteem for him, he obtained a leave of absence and set out again.
 At the beginning of the 1880s, already in Europe, he still tried to return to the theme of battles, designing a Battle of San Marino, to be acquired by the Italian government, but he did not go beyond the preparatory sketches.

 Américo spent the following years mainly in Florence, abandoning civic matters that had a market only in the government itself and dedicating himself to works of a late and sentimental Romanticism, in allegories and scenes of oriental, historical or biblical themes, types that he personally preferred and that had greater penetration among the public, among them A Noite acompanhada dos gênios do Estudo e do Amor, Joana d'Arc ouve pela primeira vez a voz que lhe prediz o seu alto destino, A rabequista árabe, Os filhos de Eduardo IV and Dona Catarina de Ataíde e Jocabed levando Moisés até o Nilo.
-Several of these works participated in the Academy's halls or were exhibited in Florence, and many were acquired by the Brazilian government.
+Several of these works participated in the academy's halls or were exhibited in Florence, and many were acquired by the Brazilian government.

 In 1885 Américo briefly visited France and returned to Brazil to take up the chair of art history, aesthetics and archeology at the Imperial Academy, to which the emperor was assiduously present, and in the following year he published another novel, Amor de Esposo.
 Orders in Rio de Janeiro were scarce, however, and his health was no longer good; after losing a son, he saw his two others fall ill.
 However, Américo managed to sign a contract with the government of São Paulo for the creation in three years of another important work, Independência ou Morte!, painted in Florence in 1888, which immediately became famous and also controversial.
 Once again, his aesthetics were the subject of debate and he was accused of plagiarism.